Elvira Dyangani Ose

-Elvira Dyangani Ose (born 1974) is a Spanish art curator who has been serving as the director of MACBA Contemporary Art Museum in Barcelona.
+Elvira Dyangani Ose (born 1974) is a Spanish art curator who was appointed artistic director of Zeitz Museum of Contemporary Art Africa (Zeitz MoCAA) in 2026.
+She previously served as the director of MACBA Contemporary Art Museum in Barcelona from 2021 to 2026.

 Dyangani's family comes from Equatorial Guinea, and she was born and raised in Spain.
 From 2018 to 2021, she was the director and chief curator at The Showroom gallery, London.

 Early life and education

 Dyangani Ose obtained her Bachelor of Arts degree in Art History from the Universitat Autònoma de Barcelona.
 While she was studying in Barcelona, her professor encouraged her to exhibit; during the 1990s, she began creating pop-up exhibitions with her fellow students.
 These exhibitions featured young urban artists working out of the mainstream.

 Ose subsequently received her Diploma of Advanced Studies degree in Theory and History of Architecture from the Universitat Politècnica de Catalunya (Barcelona) and she is a Doctoral Candidate in Arts in History of Art and Visual Studies from Cornell University.